 Pro-tip: Consider working with nano influencers (aka influencers with less than 10k followers).
 They oftentimes have much more engaged followings, and they’re more likely to want to work with small businesses who have smaller marketing budgets!

 6) Authenticity in Captions and Posts

-2020 was a difficult year for virtually everyone, and people and businesses turned to social to openly talk about their struggles and their triumphs.
+People and businesses turned to social to openly talk about their struggles and their triumphs.
 It further cemented the move away from perfectly polished posts and made way for realism and topics that are less glamorous or comfortable to talk about.
 In WNY we saw a lot of businesses open up about their struggles with Covid, which created more community support and increased their relationships with consumers.

 7) Instagram as a Microblogging Platform

 When it comes to this trend, Later notes that “Fohr reported in 2019 that the average caption length has more than doubled since 2016” and that “many creators use Instagram as a place for longer content”.

 A few benefits of microblogging on your Instagram captions?
 “Not only does the long-form caption mean her community spends more time reading (and engaging with) her content, but it encourages them to leave comments and share their own stories”, says Later.
 When people spend more time reading and engaging with your content, it triggers the Instagram algorithm to show your content to more people, as it interprets the increase in time spent and activity as interest (and therefore thinks that others will be interested, too!).